William Rae Wilson: Views and reception

 A religious man, a writer and a distributor of tracts, Rae Wilson was not of a tolerant spirit.
 He was described in 1817, after he had visited Rome, as a "zealous friend of our cause" by the British and Foreign School Society.

 His sabbatarian views were of his time.
 Joseph Irving's Book of Scotsmen (1882) commented that "Charitable and hospitable, Rae Wilson's religious views would now be considered narrow and severe [...]".
 His works included anti-Catholic passages:

 In one word, Popery is "of the earth, earthy;"- is revelation so overlaid and disfigured by human conceits and inventions, which, although they cunningly assume the semblance of righteousness, are for the most part quite the reverse of it, as to retain very little indeed of scriptural origin.

 John Clubbe wrote that he "glorified the narrowest Protestantism."
 William Beckford in annotations to the first Travels wrote:

 I am rather afraid that reasoning Believers will not find their faith particularly strengthened by the perusal of this volume, which, when it does not repeat what has already been again and again repeated, conveys little if any information at all.

 One stricture was answered by Thomas Hood's "Ode to Rae Wilson, Esquire", published in 1837 in the Athenæum.
 It was described by Thomas Wilson Bayne in the Dictionary of National Biography as "discursive and pungent".
-Hood already in 1825, in his volume Odes and Addresses to Great People with John Hamilton Reynolds, written about the Covenanter Mause Headrigg from Old Mortality by Walter Scott:
+Hood already in 1825, in his volume Odes and Addresses to Great People with John Hamilton Reynolds, had written about the Covenanter Mause Headrigg from Old Mortality by Walter Scott: